mharen/mharen.github.io/blog/2010/2010-03-algorithms-throw-back.md

 <blockquote>
   <pre class="csharpcode">3 1 6 2 5 7 4</pre>
 </blockquote>
 Yay!
 So what did I learn today?
-I’m rusty on the basics and need to do some more <a href="http://projecteuler.net/">Project Euler problems</a>.
+I’m rusty on the basics and need to do some more [Project Euler problems](http://projecteuler.net/).

 I’ve taken this opportunity to brush up on some Java.
 Here’s the same app in the similar, but different Java: